Foundation resources are invested in organizations contributing to Denver’s arts and cultural community through four grant-making strategies:

 General Operating Support

-A priority of the Foundation is to provide unrestricted operating grants to arts organizations committed to excellence, innovation, and sustainability.
+A priority of the Foundation is to provide unrestricted operating grants to arts organizations committed to DEI practices, high artistic merit, innovation, and sustainability.
 Typically the Foundation awards general operating grants to organizations with which we have an established relationship.
+General operating support is capped at $60,000 for the largest, most impactful of our grantees.

 The Foundation makes grants to support new or ongoing projects that are exceptional for their artistic merit, innovation, collaborative design and/or targeted approach to cultural participation.
 Project support may also be awarded to strengthen organizational capacity.